skokielibrary/spl-content/_content/lynnanne/books-movies-more--local-authors.markdown

 [will depend on this quarter's selection]

 ##How to Be Famous
-While we can't guartentee that you will be as famous as James Patterson, we provide many ways in which you can promote and market your masterpiece.
+While we can't guarantee that you will become as famous as James Patterson, we provide many ways in which you can promote and market your masterpiece.

 ###Be a part of the collection
 The library will gladly add self-published books by local authors to our collection.
 Local authors can donate a bound copy of the book for inclusion in our collection.
 All donation should be dropped off at the Readers Services Desk.
 The library will also purchase select books by our local authors.
 In order for book to be considered for purchasing, the book needs to be available as a print bound book through a major book retailer.